gotchoices/MyCHIPs/doc/README.md

 documents here are often more current and more specific to the way MyCHIPs has actually been implemented.

+Even so, the design is constantly evolving so even these documents get out of date from time to time.
+If there is a date at the top, you can see how old it might be.
+If there are no dates, it is probably older.
+As the design stablizes, it would be helpful to get these documents updated and better organized into a single, more cohesive structure (volunteers?).

 ## Sections
 - [Running the Software](Development.md)
 - [System Topology](Network.md)